-Somewhere along the line you’ve probably heard the word “probate,” and most likely, assumed it had a negative connotation.
-Probate, however, isn’t something to be afraid of.
-It is simply a process that all wills need to go through.
+Somewhere along the line, you’ve probably heard the word “probate”, and most likely assumed it had a negative connotation.
+But probate really isn’t something to be afraid of.
+It’s simply a process that all wills go through.

-Since Virginia does not have a separate probate court, the will is normally probated by the Clerk of the Circuit Court or a deputy clerk in the city or county where the deceased resided.
+When someone dies, their personal representative (also known as the executor or administrator) collects their assets – meaning all finances, property, and possessions.
+They then distribute them based on what the deceased’s will says.
+The will is normally probated by the Clerk of the Circuit Court or a deputy clerk in the city or county where the deceased resided.

 What is the Virginia Probate Process if Someone Dies Without a Will?

 If a person dies without a valid will, they are considered intestate, and the Commonwealth of Virginia’s probate process laws then determine who receives the deceased’s property.

 This list goes in order of closeness:

 - Everything goes to the surviving spouse unless there are children or their descendants.